 HTML iFrame Editor

-The HTML iFrame widget is in the Left Panel under Basic elements.
+The HTML iFrame widget is on the Left Panel under Basic elements.
 Please read that article to get more information on how to add/resize/move/delete a basic element.

 Once you insert the widget, the HTML iFrame Editor will appear.